5G-ERA/NetApp-Workshop/README.md

 * Standalone NetApp deployment in Kubernetes
 * Distributed NetApp deployment in Kubernetes

-Before the start of this workshop, please be sure, that you complete all steps from [Prerequisities](Documentation/Prerequisites.md).
+Before the start of this workshop, please make sure that you complete all steps from [Prerequisities](Documentation/Prerequisites.md).

 ## Introduction to the 5G-ERA Reference NetApp

 The 5G-ERA Reference NetApp aims to present concept and usage of 5G-ERA Machine Learning (ML) Services.
 These ML services cover tasks as *object detection, object detection with movement evaluation, object classification, semantic segmentation, etc.*

 These tasks may be hard to complete on robotic platforms, where EDGE/CLOUD processing takes place instead.
 This is exactly the place for 5G-ERA ML Services.
-This workshop covers demonstation usage of such ML service providing simple face detection.
+This workshop covers demonstration usage of such ML service providing simple face detection.

 In this workshop, we will omit the communication between robots and 5G-ERA Middleware, which is service responsible for correct deployment of 5G-ERA ML Services (NetApps).